nboldhq/docs/src/automation-connectors/automation-connectors-actions.md

-# SalesTim Connector Triggers & Actions
+# Automation Connector Triggers & Actions

 **Abstract**
 This article describes the Power Platform and Logic Apps triggers and actions available from the SalesTim Connector.